Stay Ahead: Essential Travel Updates for 2025

 It’s important to note that not all US airports participate in the Mobile Passport Control program, so you should check the list of participating airports before your trip.
 Additionally, the app is not available for all travellers, so you will need to make sure that you are eligible before downloading it.

-In 2024, an estimated 200 UK travellers per day were denied boarding for not meeting passport validity criteria.
-When traveling internationally, it’s essential to be aware of passport validity requirements, which can vary by destination.
+In 2024, an estimated 200 UK travellers per day were denied boarding for not meeting the passport validity criteria2.
+When travelling internationally, it’s essential to be aware of passport validity requirements, which can vary depending on the destination.
 Two key rules to keep in mind are the 3-month rule and the 6-month rule:

 - The 6-Month Rule:

-Many countries, including the US, Canada, Australia, and some Asian countries, require your passport to be valid for at least six months beyond your planned departure date.
+Many countries, including the US, Canada, Australia, and some Asian countries, require your passport to be valid for at least six months after the date you intend to return to the UK.
 This applies even if your trip is shorter than six months. - The 3-Month Rule:

-Several countries, particularly in Europe, including Schengen Area countries, require that your passport be valid for at least three months beyond your intended return date.
+Most European countries, including the Schengen Area, require that your passport is valid for at least three months beyond your intended return date to the UK.

 Always check the entry requirements for each country you plan to visit.
-Requirements can vary, so it’s important to consult official government travel advisories or embassy guidelines.
+Requirements can vary, so it’s important to check the Government Travel Advice or contact the embassy if you are unsure.
 Review your passport’s expiration date well before your trip to ensure it meets the required validity period.
 Processing times with the UK Passport office can take anywhere from 2 to 10 weeks depending on demand.
-These validity requirements can impact your travel plans, and not meeting them could result in denied boarding or entry.
+Not meeting the passport validity requirement for the country/countries you are travelling to can result in you being denied boarding.

-6. EHIC to GHIC Transition: The European Health Insurance Card (EHIC) is being phased out.
-In 2025 all existing EHICs will expire so you will need to replace it.
-Replace it with a Global Health Insurance Card (GHIC), available for free through the NHS website.
+The European Health Insurance Card (EHIC) is being phased out.
+In 2025 all existing EHICs will expire so you will need to replace it with the Global Health Insurance Card (GHIC).
+The GHIC is free of charge and entitles you to free or discounted healthcare abroad.
+You can apply for one via the NHS website.

-7. Weather-Related Travel Insurance: As extreme weather events such as heatwaves, storms, and floods become more common, it’s increasingly important to make sure your travel insurance includes coverage for weather-related cancellations and delays.
-Some policies may specifically cover weather-related issues, such as flight cancellations, or interruptions caused by natural disasters.
+As extreme weather events such as heatwaves, wildfires, and floods become more common, it’s important to make sure your travel insurance includes coverage for weather-related cancellations and delays.
+This isn’t widely available as standard so be sure to check your policy will cover for force majeure/natural disasters.

 These changes highlight the importance of early planning and staying informed.
-Whether it’s checking your passport, budgeting for tourist fees, or downloading useful apps, preparation is essential to a stress-free trip.
+Whether it’s checking your passport, budgeting for tourist fees, or downloading useful apps, preparation is essential for a stress-free trip.